nushell/nushell.github.io/lang-guide/lang-guide.md

 Annotation: None.

 A lazy record behaves much like a standard record, but whenever its specific columns are requested, a closure is called instead of just returning the field's value.
-The  key is passed to the closure so it can determine what to return when that key is  requested, say by the 'get' command.
+The key is passed to the closure so it can determine what to return when that key is requested, say by the `get` command.

 There is only one closure for the entire record.

-There is only one way to create a lazy record by using the 'lazy make' command.
+There is only one way to create a lazy record by using the `lazy make` command.

-Example 1
+#### Example 1

 ```nu
   > let lr = lazy make --columns ["haskell", "futures", "nushell"] --get-value { |lazything| $lazything + "!" }